 When we first join a design school, we receive an art material list.

-After a visit to any art shop, you realize that the material is costly and that our budget may be quite limited as a student designer.
+After a visiting any art shop, you realize how the material is costly and that our budget may be quite limited as a student designer.
 We can’t possibly buy everything from the list.

 But we are so excited to start school in great conditions that we tend to be non-reasonable and buy a lot more than we need.